paulrobertlloyd/paulrobertlloyd-v3/source/essays/_pages/dissertation-07.markdown

 Only nine of the 14 regions used these idents.
 Ulster Television (UTV) had by now developed a completely separate identity to that of ITV, and the Scottish regions (Scottish and Grampian) now both owned by Scottish Media Group opted out and had a separate identity created involving a blue square and images of Scots of all ages in daily activities.
 Also, the three Carlton Communication owned regions (Central, Westcountry and Carlton) since renamed Carlton used an alternative -- though still based on the hearts theme.
 The Lambie-Nairn produced idents indicated that Carlton was the star of the ITV network and was reflected on-screen with animations of various hearts that have a star in the corner before ending with a standardised Carlton title.
 In effect, ITV was now seemingly four different regions: UTV, and those owned by Carlton, Scottish and Granada media groups.

-{% figure class:'figure--4up', caption:'Figure 30: Carlton, Scottish and UTV regions didn't use the hearts sequence, with the later two no longer referring to the ITV name either' %}
+{% figure 4up "Figure 30: Carlton, Scottish and UTV regions didn't use the hearts sequence, with the later two no longer referring to the ITV name either" %}
 ![Carlton ident, 1999](/assets/images/essays/dissertation/figure-30a.png)
 ![Carlton ident, 1999](/assets/images/essays/dissertation/figure-30b.png)
 ![Carlton ident, 1999](/assets/images/essays/dissertation/figure-30c.png)